MishaRuko/open-source-education/pulse-generator-with-arduino.md

 ```
 Before we enter the loop we create a variable, x, which will store a float (which is a number like 3.5).
 <br>
-Then at the beginning of the loop we check if there is any input with `Serial.available()` and if there is any we get it with `Serial.readString()`, then convert it to a float and store it in x.
+Then at the beginning of the loop we check if there is any input with `Serial.available()`, and if there is any we get it with `Serial.readString()`, then we convert it to a float and store it in x.
 <br>
 We have to convert the input to a float because otherwise it will be a string (just text) and x can only store floats.
 <br>